CheyneWilson/ubatch/README.md

 There are currently no plans to publish this package.
 It was created as an exercise and for fun.

-## Split InputReceiver and MicroBatcher into separate modules

-The `MicroBatcher` and `InputReceiver` are configured slightly differently.
-The `InputReceiver` uses `IRInputOptions` which contains the `Threshold` setting which triggers events when the input queue reaches that length.
-The corresponding `Threshold` setting for `MicroBatcher` is configured in `BatchOptions`. `MicroBatcher` does not use `IRInputOptions`, instead preferring the struct `InputOptions` so to avoid having the `Threshold` set in two places.

-The `InputReceiver` and its `IRInputOptions` public.
-They should be moved to their own module so that this becomes an implementation detail, and not part of the MicroBatcher API.

 ## Handling for Duplicate job IDs

 The library assumes that each submitted job has a unique ID.
 To improve the API for consumers, ensure that the library